Adellica/reser/Readme.md

 # TODO

-- depend on persistent-hash-map? can we just use alists instead?
 - make a json wrapper to show how easy life can be
 - support better logging
 - unwrap uri-path in request map?